80 % of our products

 The name Pecci has been synonymous with high aesthetic standards and craftsmanship since Luigi Pecci founded the yarn manufactory in 1884.
 One of the guiding principles of the founder was, "Focus on the things that unite, rather than those that divide."
 What unites us with Pecci is the firm conviction that quality always comes before quantity.
 And that it's always worth rolling up your sleeves.

-Ricardo has been with Pecci for 39 years and is an expert in colour compositions.
+Ricardo has been with Pecci for more than 40 years and is an expert in colour compositions.
 He finds out how a tone is created, how it is composed.
 This is not an easy process, a lot of experience and a sense of proportion for the colours is needed.
 When he's not at Pecci, he could be hiking - in Peru, for example.

 Francesca works hand in hand with Closed at Pecci.